Creative Ways On How To Use Copyrighted Music In Podcast

 Fair Use

-When researching on how to use copyrighted music in podcast, you’ll often encounter the concept of fair use.
+When researching on how to use copyrighted music in podcasts, you’ll often encounter the concept of fair use.
 The fair use law is a commonly misquoted one when looking at copyrighted materials and one that you should never rely upon.

 When going before a judge, the factors looked at to determine fair use are the purpose, the nature of the copyrighted content, how much was used, and the effect it had on the potential market.

-While this might sound like it’s okay for a small-scale podcast that doesn’t make any money to play a snippet of a popular song in their intro music, the courts won’t see it so naively.
+While this might sound like it’s okay for a small-scale podcast that doesn’t make any money to play a snippet of a popular song in its intro music, the courts won’t see it so naively.
 It’s best to discount the fair use defense if you’re considering playing copyrighted music.

 Not for Profit